contao/docs/docs/manual/core-extensions/newsletter/frontend-modules.en.md

 ### Module configuration

-**Distribution list:** Here you can define the distribution lists to be searched for the requested newsletter.
+**Channels:** Here you can define the distribution lists/channels to be searched for the requested newsletter module.
 Newsletters from unselected distribution lists are not displayed, even if the URL is correct and the entry exists.
 This feature is especially important in multi-domain operations with several independent websites.

 ### Template settings

-**Individual template:** Here you can overwrite the standard template.
+**Module template:** Here you can overwrite the standard template.

-**HTML outputThe**
- frontend module generates the following HTML code:
+**The HTML output** The frontend module generates the following HTML code:

 ```html
 <div class="mod_newsletterreader block">